Global-Chem/global-chem/paper.md

 # Tests & Applications

-A total collection of 2153 IUPAC/Preferred Name/Acronym to SMILES/SMARTS was collected (with redundacy) and dispersed across 17 objects in an organized fashion by subject.
+A total collection of 2153 IUPAC/Preferred Name/Acronym to SMILES/SMARTS was collected (with redundacy) across 17 objects in an organized fashion by subject.
 The code was refactored extensively to allow for ease of object addition according to subject and functionality.

 ## Results

-To test the tolerance of these lists to other software we test on a couple of open source platforms to determine data interoperability.
-Although, it can be suggested that some of the software implemented should be expanded to perhaps include functional groups that couldn't be parsed.
+To test the utility of these lists with other software tests were performed on three open source platforms to determine data interoperability.
+[OK, I need to see the new data] Although, it can be suggested that some of the software implemented should be expanded to perhaps include functional groups that couldn't be parsed.

 | Software | Number of Failed Compounds | Example Failed SMILES                                                                                                                                                                        |